monikase/AI_Ethics/Fairness_Intervention_Playbook/2_PPFT.md

 <a id="catalog"></a>
 ## 2️⃣ Technique Catalog
-→ Document available data-level fairness interventions.
+→ Available data-level fairness interventions.

 ---

 ### 2.1 Reweighting Techniques

-Reweighting techniques adjust the **influence of training instances** during model training without modifying feature values or dataset composition.
+Reweighting techniques adjust the **influence of training instances** during model training without changing the data itself.
-Instead of changing the data itself, these methods assign **weights to training examples**, ensuring that underrepresented groups or outcomes have appropriate influence on the learning process.
+They assign **weights to examples** so underrepresented groups or outcomes have proper influence on the learning process.
-Reweighting approaches are particularly useful when fairness issues arise from **representation disparities or biased outcome distributions** in the training data.
+These methods help address fairness issues caused by **representation imbalance or biased outcomes** in the dataset.

 ---